brettneese/brettneese.xyz/posts/2019-03-18/videotex.md

 Several systems of interest are:

-- Minitel in France, by far the most popular system
+- Minitel in France, by far the most popular and widely adopted system.
+It was unique in that it was somewhat decentralized.
+-